sdziallas/comp55/docs/labs/14-Test.md

 already built into eclipse, the **JUnit testing framework**.
 JUnit has been well integrated into eclipse, so using it should hopefully be straightforward.
-There are different versions of the testing framework that have been made over the years, and what we'll do is for now stick with the JUnit 4 framework.
+There are different versions of the testing framework that have been made over the years, and even though we used a newer framework in the Hashmaps Lab, what we'll do is for now stick with the JUnit 4 framework.
+If you are super curious about the differences which is not necessary for this class, you can [read about them here](https://sormuras.github.io/blog/2018-09-13-junit-4-core-vs-jupiter-api.html).

 ## Create a DateTest class using JUnit 4.